-10. Financial Instruments and Risk Exposure
+9. Financial Instruments and Risk Exposure

 The Company, in the normal course of business, enters into investment transactions in financial instruments through investments in Investee Funds.
-Financial instruments include investments, other receivables and prepaid expenses, securities sold receivable, subscriptions to shares not yet allotted, bank overdrafts, accrued expenses and Participating Shares presented as financial liabilities.
+Financial instruments include investments, securities purchased in advance, securities sold receivable, other receivables and prepaid expenses, bank overdrafts, subscriptions to shares not yet allotted, accrued expenses and Participating Shares presented as financial liabilities.